SeLite/SeLite.github.io/SeleniumIDEtips.md

 At start, Selenium IDE can open the most recent suite (or case).
 However,

   * you need to enable Options > General > 'Activate developer tools'
   * when it starts with the most recent suite, it won't show the suite name in the window title.
+TODO report & add to ThirdPartyIssues

 # Usability add-ons in SeLite